 The PIP is an innovative planning tool created by the BOZ.
 Based on the amount of BOZ density approved for a new project, developers make a PIP to Montgomery Parks at the time of building permit.
-Montgomery Parks uses these funds to acquire land for new parks or construct new parks within the BOZ.
+Montgomery Parks uses these funds to acquire land for new parks or construct new parks within the Plan Area.
 The BOZ initially set the PIP rate at \$10 per square foot of BOZ Density, with adjustments every odd-numbered year for inflation.
-In 2023, the Planning Board approved the current rate at \$12.49 per square foot.
+In 2023, the most recent update, the Planning Board approved the current rate at \$12.49 per square foot.